akka/akka-meta/ComparisonWithOrleans.md

 #### Messaging Guarantees

-  * Orleans guarantees *at-least-once* semantics by implementing retransmission until acknowledged, but it does not include sequence numbers to ensure per-pair message ordering, meaning that invocations to a Grain that are issued without waiting for the reply of each previous one before sending the next may be received out of order by that Grain.
+  * Orleans guarantees *at-most-once* semantics, but it does not include sequence numbers to ensure per-pair message ordering, meaning that invocations to a Grain that are issued without waiting for the reply of each previous one before sending the next may be received out of order by that Grain.

-  * Akka offers the bare minimum *at-most-once* guarantees for normal Actor message sends but includes opt-in support for *at-least-once* semantics (based on Persistence in order to achieve true *at-least-once* even when machines fail).
-On the other hand Akka does guarantee message ordering between each sender–recipient pair.
+  * Akka also offers *at-most-once* guarantees for normal Actor message sends (non-persistent exactly-once for supervision notifications) and does guarantee message ordering between each sender–recipient pair.

+Both systems include opt-in support for *at-least-once* semantics with the inherent caveat that the recipient may receive duplicate messages—none of them include de-duplication.

-It is interesting to see how all implementation and the model differ so greatly in this basic choice, Erlang provides neither resends nor ordering while the Actor Model by Carl Hewitt postulates *exactly-once* messaging   without ordering guarantees.
+It is interesting to see how all implementation and the model differ in this basic choice, Erlang provides neither resends nor ordering while the Actor Model by Carl Hewitt postulates *exactly-once* messaging   without ordering guarantees.

 ## Summary and Interpretation